nvpro-samples/vk_tessellated_clusters/README.md

 The technology being quite new, we might not have ironed out all issues.
 If you experience instabilities, please let us know through GitHub Issues.
 You can use the commandline to change some defaults:

-* `-renderer 0` starts with rasterization.
+* `--renderer 0` starts with rasterization.
-* `-supersample 0` disables the super sampling that otherwise doubles rendering resolution in each dimension.
+* `--supersample 0` disables the super sampling that otherwise doubles rendering resolution in each dimension.
-* `-gridcopies N` set the number of model copies in the scene.
+* `--gridcopies N` set the number of model copies in the scene.
-* `-tessrate F` set the float value of the tessellation rate in pixels per segment. `0` to disable.
+* `--tessrate F` set the float value of the tessellation rate in pixels per segment. `0` to disable.
-* `-vsync 0` disable vsync.
+* `--vsync 0` disable vsync.
 If changing vsync via UI does not work, try to use the driver's *NVIDIA Control Panel* and set `Vulkan/OpenGL present method: native`.

 ## Future Improvements